 Currently a resident of Boston, Massachusetts, David graduated Cum Laude from the University of Pittsburgh with his BS in Economics.
 During this time he held leadership roles in the Steel City NROTC Unit Carnegie Mellon University from which he commissioned into the United States Navy as an Ensign.
 He enjoys skiing, cooking, and exploring Boston with his wife Haley.

 About Mintaka Financial

-Mintaka Financial LLC, located in Gig Harbor WA, was established in December 2004, as a commercial finance company specializing in serving the needs of small businesses across the United States.
-Mintaka provides equipment leases and loans, originated through a limited group of independent small business finance companies that share ownership in Mintaka.
-These companies are specialists in small business credit service, selected to participate in the Mintaka program based on their experience and reputation in the industry, and their dedication to building long term relationships with their small business clients.
-To learn more about Mintaka, please call (888) 705-8778, ext.
-1097 or visit www.mintakafinancial.com.
+Located in Gig Harbor WA, Mintaka Financial LLC was established in December 2004, as a commercial finance company specializing in serving the needs of small businesses across the United States.
+Mintaka provides equipment leases and loans, originated through a select group of small business finance companies chosen for their experience, reputation in the industry, and dedication to building long term relationships with their small business clients.
+Partners benefit from Mintaka’s best-in-class technology, deep industry expertise, and instant quoting capabilities.
+To learn more about Mintaka, visit www.mintakafinancial.com.